Best Cheap Auto Insurance in Minneapolis, Minnesota (2023)

 Quick Facts

-Best car insurance companies in Minneapolis
+3 of the cheapest car insurance companies in Minneapolis

 The best car insurance companies in Minneapolis won’t be the same for every driver since each insurer has different criteria for determining rates.
-Factors that insurance companies use to set your rates include your age, gender, marital status, ZIP code, driving history, and even your credit score.
+Factors that insurance companies use to set your rates include your age, gender, marital status, ZIP code, driving history, and even your credit history.

 Not only will these factors vary from one driver to another, but each company weighs each factor differently.
 This is why it’s so important for consumers to shop around for the best car insurance for their needs.
 State Farm, Auto-Owners, and USAA each offer distinct benefits, and all have lower average monthly rates than the Minneapolis average.
+The average quotes included below reflect average U.S. insurance costs.

 IQ Score